Avoiding Custom Development

-Barr also has a full time Salesforce Admin that is capable of using all of the point and click features.
+Barr also has a full-time Salesforce Admin that is capable of using all of the points and click features.
 So, ideally, they would not need to reach out to their former consulting partner or us to help them make little updates to their process over time; their Admin should be able to update this in the same way that he updates a Workflow Rule.

 So, instead of editing someone else’s code or having us rebuild the project and spend a lot of time and effort, we used Flows.